makkax/JavaCodeGenerator/README.md

 ## More Examples

-Here is another example where 10 classes implementing an interface "Named" are generated and each one contains a field referencing himself or another of the other 9 classes:
+Here is another example where 10 classes implementing an interface `Named` (also generated) are created and each one contains a field referencing himself or another of the other 9 classes:

 ```java
 // ----------------------------------------------------------------------------------